WildCodeSchool/workshop-jwt/README.md

 Finish now by going to the Logout page.

-Call the correspoding API route (still with the `withCredentials` property), and once the _token_ is deleted, you can display an alert box with the message "Disconnected successfully".
+Call the corresponding API route (still with the `withCredentials` property), and once the _token_ is deleted, you can display an alert box with the message "Disconnected successfully".

-You can go a step further and check if a `401` code is sent back (if the user tries to logout without beeing connected).
+You can go a step further and check if a `401` code is sent back (if the user tries to logout without being connected).

 ### Solution